 - Prioritize mental health.
 Incorporate mental health and wellness, suicide prevention, and anti-stigma efforts into your workforce wellness strategy.
-Share information about available resources through regular outreach and promotional materials posted around the workplace.
-Share information about available resources, such as these flyers (PDF) promoting myStrength’s First Responder content.
+Share information about available resources. external link through regular outreach and promotional materials posted around the workplace.
+Share information about available resources, such as these flyers (PDF). external link promoting myStrength’s First Responder content.

 - Emphasize the parity of mental and physical wellness.
 Leaders should speak directly about mental health, the same way they do about physical safety.
 They should be champions for fighting stigma and creating a culture of acceptance and support.